-- Modify Configuration Parameter Values, below - Customize Logging, on page 77
+- Modify Configuration Parameter Values, on the next page - Customize Logging, on page 77

 Modify Configuration Parameter Values

 You modify Salesforce Chatter Connector configuration parameters by directly editing the parameters in the configuration file.
 When you set configuration parameter values, you must use UTF-8.